TheoBraden1985/Parabank-QA-Automation-Suite-/README.md

 # Parabank-QA-Automation-Suite-
-This. repository contains a full end-to-end test suite for the Parabank Demo Banking Application (https://parasoft.parasoft.com).
+This repository contains a full end-to-end test suite for the Parabank Demo Banking Application (https://parasoft.parasoft.com).
 It demonstrates API and UI automation coverage across critical workflows, accessibility, and error handling.
 The suite was built with Cypress, following QA best practices like idempotence check, boundary conditions, and negative path testing.

 Whats Covered: